jp-g/wikiTIL/README.md

 # wikiTIL

-A collection of things I have learned
+A collection of daily things I have learned

 _1 TIL_